Lulav & Huts: What’s the Connection?

 Fulfill the obligations of this Succos holiday.
 Adhere to the commands of eating, drinking, and certainly sleeping in the succah, even light naps.
-Make the scach (succah covering) from detached plant life such as reeds, wood, or bamboo, so you may gaze through the gaps at the stars as you lie on your bed, recognizing your Creator, the sole Creator of the universe.
+Make the scach (succah covering) from detached plant life such as reeds, wood, or bamboo, so you may gaze through the gaps at the stars as you repose in your such, recognizing your Creator, the sole cause of the universe.
 Wave the 4 species in all horizontal directions demonstrating God’s exclusive dominion over all man’s affairs.
 Wave them upwards and downwards, demonstrating God’s exclusive creation of that which is up and down—heaven and Earth.

-By living in these frail booths, may we strip ourselves of our false security, and may our waving of the lulav, esrog, haddasim and aravos redirect our security towards the One who provides a bountiful life, thereby realizing that our ultimate protection and security comes from God.
+By living in these frail booths, we strip ourselves of our false security, and with our waving of the lulav, esrog, haddasim and aravos we redirect our security towards the One who provides sustenance, thereby realizing that our ultimate protection and security comes from God.

 Soncino Press, 6th English Edition 1997, pp 132